 Functions Of Fuel Injection System

 The fuel injection system performs a notable function in a car.
-Below are the common functions of the system:
+Below are the system’s common functions:

 - The main purpose of fuel injection systems in diesel engines is that the components have a significant impact on their design.

-- Fuel injectors help to deliver fuel to the cylinders.
+- Fuel injectors help deliver fuel to cylinders.

 - It enhances the engine in terms of performance, emission, and noise characteristics.